-Motor tax and carbon tax for businesses that manufacture, import or sell fuel
+Motor fuel tax and carbon tax for businesses that manufacture, import or sell fuel

 You may need to register to pay security or motor fuel tax and/or carbon tax if you: